 Is the Analytics Academy course completely different to the existing Google Analytics Complete course?

-The Analytics Academy course is an entirely seperate course.
+The Analytics Academy course is a seperate course.
 Yes, there is some overlap in terms of content, but there is a whole range of other topics covered.
 The comparison chart below gives you a summary of what’s included in my Analytics Academy course compared to my other courses.

 Have another question?